Cranberry Pineapple Muffins are tender and moist with a crunchy sugar topping. Perfect for a holiday breakfast or anytime.

 I am on a bit of a cranberry kick lately.
 To be honest with you I really haven’t done much with cranberries in the past.
 I don’t know why but I think I made up for it this week.
 I’ve used cranberries in three different recipes.

-I decided to combine the cranberry with pineapple and it turned out to be a delightful combination.
-The crushed pineapple add a lot of moisture to the muffin so it was light and moist.
+The decision to add crushed pineapple to these muffins was a good one.
+Cranberry and pineapple are a delightful combination.
+The crushed pineapple add a lot of moisture to the muffin so it was light and tender.

 A sprinkling of brown sugar on the top before baking gave a great flavor and a nice texture to the muffin.
 I have decided I definitely prefer a muffin with a crispy, crunch on top.

-Cranberry Pineapple Muffins may just the perfect addition to your Thanksgiving morning breakfast.
+Cranberry Pineapple Muffins may just the perfect addition to your holiday breakfast or anytime.